Yikes-Orion/ResourceDepot/CONTRIBUTE.md

 ## Code of Conduct

 Please note that we expect all contributors to adhere to our [Code of Conduct](https://docs.github.com/en/site-policy/github-terms/github-community-code-of-conduct#enforcement).
 Be kind, inclusive, and considerate in all communications.

-### Questions?

-If you have any questions or need help, feel free to open an issue, and we’ll be happy to assist you!

-Thank you for contributing to __Cybersecurity Essentials__ !
-Together, we can create an invaluable resource for the cybersecurity community.